-OCT – Optical Coherence Tomography is a light based catheter which acquires on an image (photo) inside the heart blood vessel.
+OCT – Optical Coherence Tomography is a light-based catheter which acquires on an image (photo) inside the heart blood vessel.
 OCT is a recently-developed, catheter-based Intravascular Imaging Technology that provides micron-scale resolution.
 It is a laser light equivalent of ultrasound imaging, measuring the intensity of backscattered infrared light rather than sound waves, and translates these optical echoes into a high-resolution, two-dimensional tomographic image.
 OCT has the highest imaging resolution of any currently-available technology.
 Cross-sectional resolutions of catheter-based OCT systems are in the range of 10-20 µm.

-A middle aged woman presented with Chest pain and underwent Coronary Angiogram which showed only a mild blockage in one of the blood vessels supplying the heart.
-As the patient was diabetic and had chest pain, we decided to investigate further with two tests, one based on physiology -FFR and the other based on imaging -OCT.
+A middle aged woman presented with Chest pain at Apollo Hospitals, India and underwent Coronary Angiogram which showed only a mild blockage in one of the blood vessels supplying the heart.
+As the patient was diabetic and had chest pain, we decided to investigate further with two tests, one based on physiology – Fractional Flow Reserve (FFR) FFR and the other based on imaging – Optical Coherence Tomography (OCT).
 OCT Image acquisition showed severely blocked artery which was spontaneously (by natural mechanisms) opened with small minute channels which were multiple.
 This was a surprise and a new finding not reported in the world.

 Once the block was identified the patient underwent an Angioplasty and stenting successfully.
 OCT Imaging was repeated which showed good positioning of the stent within the vessel and the block were cleared.